mdn/content/files/en-us/web/accessibility/aria/roles/gridcell_role/index.md

 ## Accessibility concerns

 Support for `gridcell` and certain `gridcell`-related ARIA roles and properties have poor support with assistive technologies.
-If at all possible, utilize [native HTML table markup](/en-US/docs/Web/HTML/Element/table) in their place.
+If at all possible, use [HTML table markup](/en-US/docs/Web/HTML/Element/table) in their place.

 ## Best practices

 The first rule of ARIA is: if a native HTML element or attribute has the semantics and behavior you require, use it instead of re-purposing an element and adding an ARIA role, state or property to make it accessible.
-As such, it is recommended to use the utilize [native HTML table markup](/en-US/docs/Web/HTML/Element/table) instead of recreating a table's form and functionality with ARIA and JavaScript.
+As such, it is recommended to use [native HTML table markup](/en-US/docs/Web/HTML/Element/table) instead of recreating a table's form and functionality with ARIA and JavaScript.

 ## See also